Alimony & Spousal Support Attorney Services in Palm Beach Gardens

 Cindy brings decades of experience to the table, frequently resolving alimony and spousal support matters.
 Her team’s track record of success is built upon a deep commitment to advocating for your rights and securing outcomes that align with your best interests.
 When looking for an alimony lawyer in Palm Beach Gardens to represent you, you can be sure that Cindy and her team’s proficiency ensures that you will receive knowledgeable and dedicated representation every step of the way whether negotiating settlement or litigating in court.

-Factors Influencing Alimony Decisions in Florida
+Factors Influencing Alimony Decisions

 Several statutory factors guide Florida courts in determining the type, amount, and duration of alimony: